BrunoIannone/Pepper-Walking-Assistant/README.md

     python2 demo/scripts/main.py --uid 0
     ```

     User recognition, automatic speech recognition and motion are unavailable in simulation.
-We need to give the robot
+We need to give to the robot
-    user id manually.
+    the user id manually.

 2. **Interact with the robot**